 Many families develop systems for taking turns choosing items from estates.
 When there are many items, or when not all parties can be in the same location, this can get quite cumbersome and time-consuming.
 It also may not maximize value, however it is designed, for all the family members.
 It turns out that there's a science to this, known as "fair division theory," which one of the siblings in the family I wrote about had studied at Harvard's Kennedy School.

 But the idea behind the various fair division mechanisms is to find a way to value how much each of the siblings, whether on their own or as proxies for their children and spouses, cared about particular items, so that in the end, each sibling received property of more or less equivalent value—value (or “utility”) being measured by importance to the recipient, rather than by monetary value.
 The system developed by my friend's family involved several steps, culminating in a round where each of the four siblings had 500 chips to bid on the items they wanted.
 Some items, particularly original artwork, had multiple bidders, and according to my friend, “still the margins were clear.
 I think virtually all margins were at least 10 chips and many were substantially larger.”
-By evening things out with money in the end, the system included a mix of both personal and monetary value.
+By evening, the system included a mix of both personal and monetary value.

 What System Should You Choose?